Lesson Plan - Get It!

 Image from page 9 of "The poems of Mrs. Anne Bradstreet," via Wikimedia Commons, is in the public domain.

 So far, you have learned about Bradstreet's unusual life as an early Puritan settler.
-Recall one interesting fact you learned about Bradstreet's life and share it with your parent or teacher.
+Recall one interesting fact you learned about Bradstreet's life.

 You are now ready to learn more about Bradstreet's poetry — the poems she wrote while raising eight children and taking care of the family home during the long absences of her husband, Simon.